European International School Ho Chi Minh City: Language of instruction

 English is the language of instruction throughout the school.
 However, a wide range of global language exposure is offered, such as German, French, Spanish, Korean and Vietnamese.

 After-school activities

-EIS offers a diverse programme of after-school activities (currently most included in the tuition fee) for all students from Early Years to Grade 12.
-Students are given space and time to develop their artistic talents, social competencies, physical endurance and skills, as well as having fun in a supervised and supportive environment.
+EIS offers after-school activities for all students from Early Years to Grade 12, to develop their artistic talents, social competencies, physical endurance and skills, as well as have fun in a supervised and supportive environment.